 The list of participants is available in Annex I of the ISOE Terms and Conditions.

 Members have signed the ISOE Acceptance forms and have a full access to the ISOE Database and to all ISOE Products (annual reports, information sheets, documents from RP Library, ISOE Forum).
-Some documents or forum are however restricted to ISOE Nuclear Licensees or ISOE Authorities.
+Some documents or forums are however restricted to ISOE Nuclear Licensees or ISOE Authorities.
 One forum is restricted to WGDECOM members only.

 ISOE Participants financially contribute to their Technical Centres (except for the members linked to the IAEA Technical Centre).